EdoGiordani99/Pan-Tilt-Head-Controller-with-ROS/README.md

 # Pan-Tilt Head Controller with ROS [C++]
 This project is about the realization of a Pan-Tilt head, realized with 2 servomotors.
 The idea is to command the system with the arrow keys of the computer keybord.
 Also I wanted to add a feature to set the velocity.
 In the following paragraph I'm going to explain in details how I realized the described system.

+## Scripts
+All the scripts can be found in the folder _src/servocontrol/scripts_.

 ## ROS & ROSSerial Set-Up
 In the figure is reported a short scheme of the system.
 The core is constitute by 3 ROS nodes both configured as a Pub-Sub system: the **User Interface Node**, the **Controller Node** and the **Arduino Node**.